World Wide Military

 C-17 Globemaster III (United States)

-The Globemaster was developed by the more need of heavy transport and the new vehicles in the US Forces which are mostly more heavier.
-It's the newest transport aircraft in the USAF and is very useful for peacekeeping operations and humanitary missions.
+The Globemaster was developed by the more need of heavy transport and the new vehicles in the US Forces which became more heavier.
+It's the most advanced transport aircraft in the USAF and is very useful for peacekeeping operations and humanitary missions.
 The C-17's are in service with the Air Mobility Command from Charleston AFB, S.C. and operate by 437th Airlift Wing and the 315th Airlift Wing.
 The last wing is part of the US National Reserve.

 Specifications